kant/API-ExecuteCode/README.md

-> API to execute code and return whether code result in error ou success.
+> API to execute code and return whether code result in error or success.

 **Request**